swathikiran86/Predicting-Video-Memorability-Scores/README.md

 # Predicting-Video-Memorability-Scores
-Predicting Video Memorability Scores Using Machine Learning Models.
+Predicting Video Memorability Scores Using various Machine Learning Models.
 This project is an attempt on solving "Predicting Media Memorability Task at MediaEval 2018" challege.
 I have used the dataset provideed by the organisers to train and build the model.
 The code for this challege was written using python.

 Repository organization: